I know you.

 Oh sorry I’ve got the wrong person, I’m thinking of Hannah.

 Seriously, give her a form or a survey to complete and she’s yours.

 She’s a bit weird, guess that’s why she’s married me.

 Nice story Nick but what’s it got to do with life insurance?

-You see, you can apply for multiple life insurance policies but it means filling out loads of forms.
+You can apply for multiple life insurance policies but it will entail a lot of form filling.

 But is the extra hassle worth it?